AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How much is car insurance in Georgia per month?

-However, the cost of minimum coverage car insurance in Georgia will cost less than full coverage car insurance.
-Additionally, your ZIP code will affect your rate, with higher rates for those in cities like Atlanta, compared to those in suburban and rural areas.
+On average, car insurance in Georgia is $224 monthly for full coverage and $89 monthly for minimum coverage.
+This average puts the cost of car insurance in Georgia above the national average of $200 monthly for full coverage and $53 monthly for minimum coverage.
+However, your ZIP code will affect your rate, with higher rates for those in cities like Atlanta, compared to those in suburban and rural areas.

 Is Georgia a no-fault state?